mintjulips/livejournal/README.md

 Something else that's fun: [Anna Delvey Foundation](https://annadelveyfoundation.org)

-& a couple others that are lost in space.
+& there were a few more but they disappeared to (internet) space)